Dilysss/tp/docs/UserGuide.md

 ### Editing a student: `editstu`

-The `editstu` feature allows you to edit an existing student in the student list.
+This feature allows you to edit an existing student in the student list.
 Editing a student enables you to amend any mistake or changes made to the student's details.

 **Format**: `editstu INDEX [n/NAME] [h/TELEGRAM_HANDLE] [e/EMAIL] [a/ATTENDANCE]`